tomplex/nhlstats/README.md

 ```

-Using CSV, we get csv-like output which can be redirected into a file, or viewed directly:
+Using the `csv` output format, we get csv-like output which can be redirected into a file, or viewed directly:

 ```bash
 nhl list-plays 2019020406 --output-format csv > 2019020406.csv